samwgit/samwcheckpoint6/README.md

-Hello, in this application we are going to attempt to replicate in basic forms elements from TicketMaster
+Hello, in this application I am going to attempt to replicate the functionality of Ticket Master

 The Backend is custom wrote by yours truly as well as the front end